Mateoferrnandez/Projects/README.md

 Welcome to my Data Science Projects repository!
 Here, I've documented the various projects I've undertaken to explore the intersection of environmental engineering and data science.
 Each project demonstrates my ongoing journey in leveraging data to address environmental challenges effectively.
+Please note that for detailed data and information regarding these projects, you can access them in my other repositories.